 Ask your spouse, What is one thing I can do this week to make you feel loved?

 You may be surprised by their answer!
-(And it’s not just helpful for them…you’re allowed to answer too!)
+(And it’s not just helpful for them, so make sure you answer this too!)

 THE 5 TYPES OF LOVE LANGUAGES

 You can have more than one love language, and you can figure out how they rank by taking the quiz in the back of his book.
-First, see if any of these examples appeal to you:
+For example:

 1. WORDS OF AFFIRMATION